SebastianACarrasco/Software-Methodology/README.md

 account database, which may include 4 different types of bank accounts listed in the table below.
 Same person can hold different types of accounts.
 The interest rates and fee schedules are different based on the account types and account options.

+##Project 3
+You will revamp the user interface for the software you developed in Project 2, to develop a GUI (graphical user interface) with JavaFX.
+The GUI shall replace the BankTeller class in Project 2 and handle the banking transactions entered by the user.
+The GUI version must meet ALL the functional requirements stated in Project 2 description.